-The feasibility study was prepared in accordance to Minnesota Environmental Protection Agency (MEPA) and the National Environmental Policy Act (NEPA) and consisted of:
+The feasibility study was prepared in accordance to NEPA and MEPA requirements and consisted of:

-- Extensive coordination between local, state, and federal agencies. - Additional coordination efforts with local advisory groups/organizations. - A 30-day public review for both the State and Federal. - Environmental Assessment Worksheet (EAW) Record of Decision in April 2018.
+- Extensive coordination between local, state, and federal agencies. - Additional coordination efforts with local advisory groups/organizations. - A 30-day public review for both the State and Federal from March 12, 2018 to April 12, 2018. - Environmental Assessment Worksheet (EAW) Record of Decision in April 2018.